mhio/node-mhio-test/README.md

 ## Usage

-TestEnv defaults to expecting `./test` as the directory in your project that contains your tests.

-Fixtures are expected to be in `./test/fixtures`.
-Output goes into `./test/output`
+TestEnv expects `test` to contain you test files by default.
+Fixtures are expected to be in `test/fixture`.
+Output goes into `test/output`.

 These paths can be overridden when you setup your `TestEnv`.